 No. Family or household size is used to determine poverty guidelines.

 No. They are the two main ways poverty is measured in the United States and serve different purposes.

 As stated above, HHS issues poverty guidelines, which serve an administrative function.
-Poverty thresholds are issued by the U.S. Census Bureau for statistical purposes.2
+The U.S. Census Bureau issues poverty thresholds for statistical purposes.2

 How an income is compared to federal poverty guidelines varies from agency to agency.
-HHS suggests contacting the office or organization administering the program to determine eligibility.
+HHS suggests contacting the office or organization administering the program to determine eligibility.5

-First of all, premium tax credits will only apply to only to those who are not eligible for other affordable coverage and purchase health insurance through the Health Insurance Marketplace—the state-based and federally facilitated exchanges established under the Affordable Care Act.
+First of all, premium tax credits are only available to those who purchase health insurance through the Health Insurance Marketplace—the state-based and federally facilitated exchanges established under the Affordable Care Act.

 As for the term "poverty line," it joins the ranks of poverty level as yet another casual reference to the federal poverty guidelines.

 Medicaid eligibility criteria varies by state.
 However, starting as early as Jan.
 1, 2014, several states have expanded Medicaid to include individuals under 65 years of age with income below 133 percent of the federal poverty level.